The Job model

 def process_file(job: DatasetJob):

-for entity, handler in job.get_file_references():
+for reference in job.get_file_references():

 with handler.get_localpath() as path: